Inspect Your Vehicle Before Driving:

 Take Precautionary Measures:

-Before driving, it is vital to take the appropriate measure to make sure you will have as safe a trip as possible.
+Before driving, it is vital to take the appropriate measure to ensure you will have a trip as safe as possible.
 If there is snow or ice on the roads, use chains on your truck and add anti-gel to your fuel tank to ensure your fuel does not freeze.
 Additionally, make sure you have cleaned any snow or ice off your windshield, mirrors, and lights.
 Use your air conditioning to keep windows defrosted as well.
 If high winds are predicted, be sure to balance the load you are carrying.
 Avoid driving with light or empty loads as this will increase your chance of swaying or tipping over in windy conditions.

 Monitor Your Speed: